devstream-io/devstream/docs/quickstart_en.md

 ```
 ## 5. Check the Results

-Go to your GitHub account, and we can see a new repo named "go-webapp-devstream-demo" has been created; there are some Go web app scaffolding lying around already, and the GitHub Actions for building the app is also ready.
+Go to your GitHub account, and we can see a new repo named "go-webapp-devstream-demo" has been created; there are some Golang web app scaffolding lying around already, and the GitHub Actions for building the app is also ready.
 Hooray!

 ## 6. Clean Up